 Rest is best: Getting the right amount of sleep can improve your life

-“It’s important for your body to be able to get the rest it needs,” said Heather Krenke, a technologist with Owatonna Hospital Sleep Lab.
+"It's important for your body to be able to get the rest it needs," said Heather Krenke, a technologist with Owatonna Hospital Sleep Center.

 More than one out of four people experience a sleep disorder at some time in their lives.
-Snoring, sleep apnea, restless limbs, insomnia and other sleep disorders can be treated at the Owatonna Hospital's sleep lab.
+Snoring, sleep apnea, restless limbs, insomnia and other sleep disorders can be treated at the Owatonna Hospital's Sleep Center.

 A sleep study at Owatonna Hospital is done in a private, comfortable bedroom within the sleep department, located on the first floor.
+We have recently obtained two sleep number beds for our sleep studies.
 Each room offers a private phone, bathroom and shower facilities.

-This tour includes how to get to the sleep lab on the first floor, as well as a glimpse into what is involved and what the sleeping rooms look like.
+This tour includes how to get to the Sleep Center on the first floor, as well as a glimpse into what is involved and what the sleeping rooms look like.

-The sleep lab is staffed by registered sleep technologists and respiratory therapists to provide the highest quality and educational experience.
+The Sleep Center is staffed by registered sleep technologists and respiratory therapists to provide the highest quality and educational experience.